 All of the former IPCC Commissioner posts were scrapped in the creation of the IOPC, which appears to have been a mechanism for burying all the unfinished business of thousands of those, like Sam, caught up in a complaint service that promised much and delivered nothing but misery and injustice.

-As a footnote to Sam’s story, below is part of an audiotaped meeting that Sam’s family held with the IPCC Commissioner involved in the case.
+Below is part of an audiotaped meeting that Sam’s family held with the IPCC Commissioner involved in the case.
 She had expressed her intention to undertake an independent investigation of Sam's complaint because of the concerns she expresses below.
 However, the complaint was dismissed by the IPCC the week after she herself was accused of perverting the course of justice by the Metropolitan Police (in an unrelated case) and had to stand aside from her post pending investigation:

 “I feel that there are a number of issues that emerge from that review [the report Kevin Brennan refers to above that provided misleading information to the IPCC], that in my position as Commissioner, leaves me to be concerned about the way the process has been dealt with over the years. ...
 I am not satisfied that [the Chief Officer who commissioned the review] in his response has addressed all of those issues in a way that satisfies me that there is a conclusion that we can all be happy with, is safe enough for all parties. ... there are issues of discrimination which I think are of concern to the wider public, I think we do need to find a way to look at this independently […] I must advise that there is the possibility that we could decide to go down that line [independent investigation], and we could be challenged by BTP, on the grounds that they think they’ve dealt with this and actually we shouldn’t be doing that, and we will get into a bit of a, you know, a legal minefield.”